Sutton585/Hugo/content/english/blog/post-2.md

 - **Function:** This provided a constant stream of actionable user feedback, allowing us to validate or kill ideas before writing a single line of production code.
 - **Result:** It systematically de-risked the project and, by demonstrating quick, tangible progress, converted skeptical stakeholders into advocates for the new process.

+{{< image src="images/case-studies/xerox/xrxEmail.gif" caption="" alt="alter-text" height="" width="100%" position="center" command="fill" option="q100" class="img-fluid" title="image title"  webp="false" >}}

 ---

-{{< video src="images/case-studies/xrxnfc.mp4" width="100%" height="auto" autoplay="true" loop="true" muted="true" controls="false" class="rounded-lg" >}}

----

 ## The Impact

-The new system was transformative.
-It removed the operational friction and unleashed the design team's ability to execute on the original vision.

-## Industry Recognition and Best-in-Class Usability

 We successfully delivered the intuitive, tablet-like experience we set out to build.
 The redesigned ConnectKey UI was a massive commercial and critical success, receiving widespread acclaim and multiple industry awards for its usability and innovative design.

-Awards from Buyer's Lab, McAffee, iF Design, CRN, and others:

-- **BLI 2018 Monochrome Printer & MFP Line of the Year Award**
-- **2020 Buyers Lab Pick Award** for the innovative App Gallery ecosystem
-- **2021-2022 PaceSetter Award** for leadership in hybrid workplace solutions

-### The Business Results That Made It Possible

-This award-winning product was the direct result of the new operational efficiency we created:
+It removed the operational friction and unleashed the design team's ability to execute on the original vision.
+The award-winning end result  was the direct result of the new operational efficiency we created:

 - **Reduced Rework by at least 25%:** The documentation system saved thousands of developer hours and dramatically accelerated the timeline.
 - **Cut Testing Cycles from Months to Weeks:** Rapid prototyping allowed for more iteration, leading to a higher-quality product shipped faster.
 - **Improved Developer Velocity:** The clear, systematic approach gave the offshore team the predictability they needed to perform at their best.

----

-{{< video src="images/case-studies/xrxCopy.mp4" width="100%" height="auto" autoplay="true" loop="true" muted="true" controls="false" class="rounded-lg" >}}
+{{< image src="images/case-studies/xerox/xrxCopy.gif" caption="" alt="alter-text" height="" width="100%" position="center" command="fill" option="q100" class="img-fluid" title="image title"  webp="false" >}}

 ---